 Since most states only require liability coverage to drive legally, it can be tempting to get the bare minimum coverage to keep your premiums low.
 However, there can be some real consequences for not keeping the car insurance coverage that your lender requires.

 What They Can Do

 Lenders have two main options when your car insurance lapses or you don’t have adequate coverage.
-Most lenders will put in the loan agreement that if you do not keep appropriate car insurance coverage on the vehicle, you can be put on force placed insurance.
-Force placed insurance can be up to 10 times more expensive than regular car insurance, and it only covers damages to your vehicle up to the value of the loan.
+Most lenders will put in the loan agreement that if you do not keep appropriate car insurance coverage on the vehicle, you can be put on force-placed insurance.
+Force-placed insurance can be up to 10 times more expensive than regular car insurance, and it only covers damages to your vehicle up to the loan’s value.

 Most lenders will take this option rather than repossessing the vehicle.
 In most cases, vehicles are not worth the amount of money that is owed on them.
 When you first drive a new car off the lot, the value of the vehicle automatically and immediately drops, and it continues to drop as time goes on and miles are put on the vehicle.
 If the lender repossesses the vehicle, they are not likely to be able to sell it for the loan amount, and they will take a loss.

-For this reason, lenders very rarely repossess vehicles for not having car insurance.
+For this reason, lenders rarely repossess vehicles for not having car insurance.
 Although it is usually in the loan agreement that they can repossess the car for not having insurance, they are not likely to do so.
-They are more likely to use force placed insurance to protect their investment without any additional costs to them.
-The high cost of the force placed insurance is passed on to you, the borrower.
+They are more likely to use force-placed insurance to protect their investment without any additional costs to them.
+The high cost of the force-placed insurance is passed on to you, the borrower.

-If the lender does use force placed insurance and you do not pay the cost of the coverage or your payment, your vehicle could still be repossessed.
-If a lender feels that you are not able to maintain the terms of the loan, and you are currently failing to do so, they can repossess the vehicle at any time after your car insurance coverage lapses.
+If the lender does use force-placed insurance and you do not pay the cost of the coverage or your payment, your vehicle could still be repossessed.
+If a lender feels that you cannot maintain the terms of the loan and you are currently failing to do so, they can repossess the vehicle at any time after your car insurance coverage lapses.